matyalatte/cpplint-cpp/README.md

 - Added concurrent file processing.
 - Removed some redundant function calls.
+- Used JIT compiler for some regex patterns.
 - Combined some regex patterns.
+- Added `--timing` option to display the execution time.
+- Added `--threads=` option to specify the number of threads.
 - And other minor changes for optimization...

 ## Unimplemented features